• Skip to primary navigation

 Ingredients

-• 1 Cup Warm milk or water Starbucks uses 2% Milk but I like full-fat milk myself.
-Substitute: oat milk or almond milk
+• 1 Cup Whole milk Starbucks uses 2% Milk but I like full-fat milk myself.
+(UHT milk from a carton is OK) Substitute: oat milk, almond milk or plant-based milk of choice

 Instructions